justinwc/netflix-film-ranker/README.md

 </p>

 A mobile Netflix clone built with Flutter, featuring a Beli-inspired film rating and ranking system.
-Users can browse movies and shows through a Netflix-style interface, then rate and rank titles directly within the same app.
+Users can rate and rank titles directly within the same app they watch movies from instead of having to use an external platform like letterboxd.
 Animations with Lottie, and film/show data are fetched from the TMDB API.